St Gluvias

+St Gluvias is a settlement in Cornwall, England, United Kingdom.
+The village is now a suburb on the northern edge of Penryn which is 2 mi northwest of Falmouth.
+St Gluvias was also the name of an ancient parish centred on the settlement and its church.
+The parish historically covered an extensive area, including Penryn.
+The borough of Penryn was removed from the parish of St Gluvias in 1866, and in 1934 Penryn's borough boundaries were enlarged to take in the settlement of St Gluvias.
+The civil parish of St Gluvias after 1934 therefore excluded its namesake settlement and the church after which it was named, and instead just covered the rural northern parts of the old parish which had not been absorbed into Penryn.
+The civil parish was renamed Ponsanooth in 2021.

 Church history

 The historic parish church of St Gluvias, dedicated to Gluvias of Cornwall (or Gluviacus) serves the Church of England parish of St Gluvias with Penryn.
 Gluvias of Cornwall was the son of Gwynllyw the warrior, King of Gwentlog, and a nephew of St Petroc.
 The church was founded in the 6th century and the parish was in the Middle Ages sometimes called Behethlan or Bohelland.
 In 1881 the church was in a dilapidated state and in need of thorough repair.
 It was rebuilt by J. P. St Aubyn in 1883 although the medieval tower survived and is built of blocks of granite.
 The church contains the brass of Thomas Kyllygrewe, c.
 1485.
 There are also three wall-monuments of interest: Samuel Pendarves, d.
 1693, and his wife; William Pendarves, d.
 1671, and his wife (both are curiously positioned with the figures which should face each other on either side of the corners of a window opening); and J. Kempe, d.
 1711, bust under drapery.

 The Wesleyan missionary Benjamin Carvosso was born in this parish.
 Samuel Argall was buried here on 28 January 1626.

 There are two Cornish crosses in the parish; one at Enys and one at Penryn.
 The cross at Enys was originally at Sancreed and was set up at Enys in 1848.
 The small cross at Penryn was once built into the fish market; when this was pulled down the cross was saved and resited near the town hall in 1895.